ardaku/parsenic/README.md

 #### A simple no-std/no-alloc I/O and parsing crate

  - No-std
- - Designed with standard Rust patterns in mind
+ - Designed with common Rust patterns in mind
    - Sealed traits
    - Extension traits

+## MSRV

+The current MSRV is Rust 1.70.

+MSRV is updated according to the [Ardaku MSRV guidelines].

 ## License

 Copyright © 2023-2024 The Parsenic Contributors.

 Licensed under any of